ecmwf-training/c3s-training-submodule-climate-indices/intro.md

 The steps shown in this tutorial can be applied to other climate datasets, such as the 5th version of the ECMWF Reanalysis (ERA5), or other data.

 ![logo](./img/climate_indices.png)

+### Working with the GTSMip dataset of global tides and surges

+This notebook provides a practical introduction on how to access, visualize and analyse [GTSMip tide and surge water level timeseries](https://cds.climate.copernicus.eu/datasets/sis-water-level-change-timeseries-cmip6?tab=overview) data available in the Climate Data Store (CDS) of the Copernicus Climate Change Service (C3S), developed by Deltares in order to accompany the dataset.
+This data is the output of the the global tide and surge model [GTSMv3.0](https://www.deltares.nl/en/expertise/projects/global-modelling-of-tides-and-storm-surges).

+### End-to-end agroclimatic indicator generation

+This notebook demonstrates the process of computing a \"Warm and wet days\" (WW) indicator (https://confluence.ecmwf.int/pages/viewpage.action?pageId=278550975), based on a climate projection.